MichaelCurrin/emoji-resources/git-log-emoji.md

 git commit -m 'fix: Move variable'
 ```

-## Command
+## Run a command

+For Bash or Linux, using `sed` to find and replace.

-Here is one long multi-line command you can run.
+Here is a long multi-line command you can run.
 It is not complete for all cases but you get the idea.

 ```sh
 git lol | sed 's/docs:/📝 docs:/g